A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Introduction

-Bommasani et al. \cite{bommasani2022opportunitiesrisksfoundationmodels} characterize \emph{AI safety} as the study of preventing accidents, hazards, and large-scale harms from advanced AI systems---especially those with the potential to affect communities or societies.
-AI safety primarily focuses on potential risks and harms by ensuring that a highly capable AI can be developed and used beneficially without leading to harmful outcomes.
+Bommasani et al. \cite{bommasani2022opportunitiesrisksfoundationmodels} characterize \emph{AI safety} as the study of preventing accidents, hazards, and large-scale harms from advanced AI systems, especially those with the potential to affect communities or societies.
+AI safety primarily focuses on potential risks and harms, ensuring that highly capable AI can be developed and used beneficially without causing harm.
 This involves addressing the core challenge of ``value alignment,'' which is the difficult task of instilling complex and diverse human values into an AI to ensure its goals do not conflict with human well-being.

 Safety in AI can be broken down into four key steps: (i) Specification, which involves defining a system's objectives and acceptability criteria; (ii) Robust training and evaluation, focused on stress-testing for unexpected inputs and behaviors; (iii) Oversight and governance, which includes human-in-the-loop supervision and monitoring; (iv) Institutional mechanisms, such as standards and audits, to manage systemic risk.